 We are using the popular “I Love Arabic” curriculum series.
 Students will not only learn how to read and write Arabic, but they will also learn how to understand and communicate in Arabic.
 By learning Arabic, the students will develop a framework for understanding the Quran, and will be able to use Arabic as a second/third language.

-I already send my child to Sunday School, why should I enroll them in a full-time Islamic school?
+I already send my child to Weekend School, why should I enroll them in a full-time Islamic school?

 As-Sabeel Academy integrates academic education from an Islamic perspective in an Islamic environment.
 The effect of a full-time Islamic private school on a child’s behavior and understanding is significantly different from the effect of a weekly two-hour Weekend School session.
 The weekend school helps provide children with only basic Islamic understanding and Arabic reading, and it cannot replace the development of Islamic character that comes with daily full-time classes.

 I’m worried tuition may be too high for me to afford.
 Is there any financial aid available?

 Enrollment in our school is set at $3,800 per child ($3,000 for the second child in the same family, and $2,700 for all additional children) that can be paid in monthly or semester payments.
 This is cheaper than any other private Islamic school we know of.
 Nevertheless, we know that this is still difficult for some families, especially for those who would like to enroll multiple chlidren.
 For this reason, we are willing to work with parents to arrange a reasonable and affordable payment plan.

 We live far from the school.
 Do you provide transportation for students?

 Unfortunately, we do not have the resources to provide transportation for your children.
 However, we are willing to help you arrange a carpool with other parents living in the same region.

 My child has already started the school year in public school.
 I can’t withdraw him/her from their school, can I?